Alphabet > Letter Q >

 they will have some understanding of the images.

-Discuss what is a quilt.
-Present Letter Q is for Quilt.
+What is a quilt?
 A quilt is usually a bed

 covering consisting of two layers of material, sewn together in often